Sizing and scalability considerations

-ITSM Insights is an optional component for installation and the resource requirements listed below should be added to the overall infrastructure sizing requirements for your BMC Helix IT Service Management deployment.
+ITSM Insights is an optional component for installation and the resource requirements listed below should be added to the overall infrastructure sizing requirements for your BMC Helix Service Management deployment.
 Sizing for ITSM Insights is based on data volumes rather than concurrent users.

 The following table lists the additional ITSM Insights resource requirements: